 In Seattle’s at-large City Council Position 8 race, voters are deprived of a meaningful choice for an important job.
 Incumbent Teresa Mosqueda is consistently one of the farthest-left voices on a council that needs moderation.
-She faces nominal competition from two political newcomers with dubious agendas.
+She faces competition from a political newcomer with a thin record of community engagement.

-The Times cannot recommend any of these candidates.
+The Times cannot recommend either of these candidates.

 A citywide position with a $129,188 salary should have drawn stronger competition, even though the challenge would be steep.
 Mosqueda, a talented campaigner, won in 2017 with nearly 60% of the vote.
 Also, serving on this council presents the prospect of facing a strident liberal majority that rallies supporters to push back hard against dissent, to the point that bullying protests have shown up at council members’ homes.
 If only some of the well-qualified mayoral candidates in an overstuffed field had gotten into this race instead.